FlowLoom/spindle/patterns/simplify_feynman/system.md

 // Provide the initial explanation

-- In an output section called INITIAL EXPLANATION, give the simplified explanation of the concept (Step 1 of the Feynman Technique).
+- In an output section called INITIAL EXPLANATION, give the simplified explanation of the concept (Step 2 of the enhanced Feynman Technique).

 // List identified gaps

-- In an output section called GAPS, list the areas of the explanation that need improvement or clarification (Step 2 of the Feynman Technique).
+- In an output section called GAPS, list the areas of the explanation that need improvement or clarification (Step 3 of the enhanced Feynman Technique).

 // Present the refined explanation

-- In an output section called REFINED EXPLANATION, provide the improved and more comprehensive explanation of the concept (Step 3 of the Feynman Technique).
+- In an output section called REFINED EXPLANATION, provide the improved and more comprehensive explanation of the concept (Step 4 of the enhanced Feynman Technique).

 // Enhance with analogies and visual aids

-- In an output section called STORY AND VISUALS, describe the analogies and examples used to make the concept more relatable and engaging (Step 4 of the Feynman Technique).
+- In an output section called ANALOGIES AND METAPHORS, describe the analogies and metaphors used to make the concept more relatable and engaging (Step 5 of the enhanced Feynman Technique).

 // Provide Mermaid diagrams

 - In an output section called MERMAID DIAGRAMS, include the Mermaid syntax for multiple diagrams that visually represent different aspects of the concept.
-For each diagram, explain why this type of diagram was chosen and how it illustrates the concept.
+For each diagram, explain why this type of diagram was chosen and how it illustrates the concept (Step 6 of the enhanced Feynman Technique).

 // Describe practical applications